samsquire/ideas4/README.md

  * Can be used as a merkle tree
  * Can be a persistent tree

-# 16. Data query generation
+# 16. Use A* for data query generation

 If I put some data into a data structure - is the computer clever enough to generate solutions that get nearer to accessing it?